close

 Michael Chabon is the New York Times bestselling author of numerous books, collections of short stories and essays, and a young-adult novel.
 Titles include Wonder Boys, which was made into a critically acclaimed film; The Amazing Adventures of Kavalier & Clay, which won numerous awards, including the Pulitzer Prize; and The Yiddish Policemen’s Union, among others.

-Norman Lear is the television producer of such groundbreaking sitcoms as All in the Family, Sanford and Son, One Day at a Time, The Jeffersons, Good Times, and Maude.
-He has received four Emmy awards, a Peabody, and the National Medal of Arts.
-As an advocate, Lear founded People for the American Way and supports First Amendment rights and other progressive causes.
+Norman Lear i(1922–2023) an acclaimed television producer of such groundbreaking sitcoms as All in the Family, Sanford and Son, One Day at a Time, The Jeffersons, Good Times, and Maude.
+He received four Emmy Awards, a Peabody Award, and the National Medal of Arts.
+As an advocate, he founded People for the American Way and supported First Amendment rights and other progressive causes.